thomasgauvin/blazor-on-swa/README.md

 Once you clone the project, open the solution in the latest release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the Azure workload installed, and follow these steps:

-1. Right-click on the solution and select **Set Startup Projects...**.
+1. Right-click on the solution and select **Configure Startup Projects...**.

 1. Select **Multiple startup projects** and set the following actions for each project:
     - *Api* - **Start**